-When Does this Make Sense?
+When Does This Make Sense?

-Consider you have a store in Australia and you want to rank well in the Australian search engine.
+Consider you have a store in Australia, and you want to rank well in the Australian search engine.
 You would want to tell Google that your site is Australia related.
-Furthermore, if you are a larger site and you have a directory or subdomain that only contains products or information for a specific region you can now make this clearer to Google.
+Furthermore, if you are a larger site, and you have a directory or subdomain that only contains products or information for a specific region, you can now make this clearer to Google.
 By doing so, you will rank higher in that region.
-Keep in mind, that any directory that falls under a parent directory that has attributed to a location will also be associated with that location.
+Keep in mind that any directory that falls under a parent directory that has attributed to a location will also be associated with that location.
 The same goes for subdomains and top-level domains.
 Everything under that umbrella now will belong to that region.

 Geotargeting only matters when you are using a specific search engine.
-So if you tell Google that your directory is for Australia, that directory and its content should rank better in the Google.au search engine, but your site should rank the same in the typical Google search engine.
+So if you tell Google that your directory is for Australia, that directory and its content should rank better in the Google.au search engine, but your site should rank the same in the standard Google search engine.
 Overall, Google has made it clear that this strategy should now only be used from a global location perspective.
 However, this may change in the future.

 Do not use this feature in Webmaster Tools if you are only targeting a language, because people may speak this language outside of that location.
 Make sure if you use this feature, you are using it because a specific piece of content should mainly belong to a particular area.